Are tie outs safe for dogs

 • Predator Threats: In areas where wildlife is present, a tethered animal might be vulnerable to attacks or other dangerous encounters.

-See also Is butternut squash safe for dogs to eat
+See also Is dried rosemary good for dogs

 My own experience with a friend’s pooch taught me a valuable lesson.
 While visiting, I noticed their dog tied in the yard.
 The dog seemed anxious and constantly tugging at the lead, clearly uncomfortable and at risk of getting tangled.
 This made me realise that even a short time spent in such a situation could lead to stress or injury.